ArseniyX/flagswitch-react/README.md

 });
 ```

-**Ensure that the feature components are located in the same directory as the `flagSwitch` function call and exported as default.**
+**Ensure that the feature components located under /src in the same directory as the `flagSwitch` function call and exported as default.**

 ### Advanced Usage